Ydeh22/PSE607-QuTip-Notebooks/README.md

 # PSE607-QuTip-Notebooks
-Python notebooks serving to introduce QuTip for the course PSE607
+Python notebooks serving to introduce QuTip for the course PSE607A: Advanced Topics in Photonics